 In this post, we take a closer look at some major corporations that offer educational initiatives to help their workers get ahead while the companies will benefit as well from better-trained and better-skilled employees.

 Amazon, for example, extended its Career Choice Initiative that enables all of its hourly employees to achieve professional certificates or associate or bachelor’s degrees at no cost for the workers.

 Most new tuition assistance plans will pay upfront for college tuition or GED completion programs.
-So employees can not only benefit from programs offered at numerous community colleges but also from online programs, and keep in mind that the GED diploma can now be completed online as well.
+So employees can not only benefit from programs offered at numerous community colleges but also from online programs.

 So here we’ll look at some major employers that offer tuition reimbursement programs so their staffers can develop themselves and earn academic degrees paid for by their employers.

 - Amazon – Under the “Career Choice” program, Amazon pays up to $5,250 a year for full-time workers ($2,625 for part-timers) that earn a professional certification or associate or bachelor’s degree in high-demand sectors such as commercial trucking, nursing, aircraft mechanics, and many more.
 Across America, more than 180 colleges and universities are participating in the program.
 To read more about this amazing Amazon initiative, <- check out this page.
 Employees can already benefit from the initiative after 90 days of employment.
 To qualify for a college education, holding a high school or GED credential is required, and the company supports its staffers to earn a GED or high school diploma for free.